adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ###  SIMEX Method and SGPs

 - Straightforward when interested in a simple parameter (e.g. regression model coefficient) |
-- Not what we want to correct for in the SGP model |
+- Not what needs correcting for in SGP models |
 - SGPs are derived from the fitted values of the model |
   + predicted test scores at 100 percentiles |
 - Create a SIMEX corrected lookup-table of predicted scores to derive SGPs. |